Port Canaveral, FL – CocoCay, Bahamas – Nassau, Bahamas – Sea Day

 Where is your favorite place to enjoy a drink at Disney World?
 Let us know in the comments!

-This stuffed tomatoes recipe uses brown rice and lentils making it super healthy.
+Brown Rice and Lentil Stuffed Tomatoes This stuffed tomatoes recipe uses brown rice and lentils making it super healthy.
 It is delicious, easy to make, and can be used as the main course or as an appetizer.
 It is certainly filling enough to have for dinner!
+Read More

-One of the best cities in the world is Chicago, IL.
+WEEKEND GETAWAY: Chicago, IL One of the best cities in the world is Chicago, IL.
 Okay we might be a little biased as this is our hometown.
 But Chicago is great city to visit with lots to offer.
 We recently spent the weekend here and had a great time.
-Since we live in Florida now, it was fun getting to be tourists!
-Here is our itinerary for 3 days in Chicago.
-Obviously you could spend much more time here, but if all you have time for is a quick weekend getaway then this is a great way to see some of the highlights of the city.
+Since we live in Florida now,… Read More

 How Do You Eat Healthy on a Cruise?
 Healthy eating is probably not the first thing that comes to mind when you think of a cruise.
 You might instead be thinking of the 24 hour buffet.
 However it is possible to eat healthy.
 We do it every time we cruise without sacrificing the enjoyment of eating!
 It all starts… Read More